Introduction to SQL - 2 day course

 Transaction Control

-- Transactions
+- Transactions in SQL

 - COMMIT ting changes